danReynolds/loon/README.md

 }
 ```

-## Subcollections
+## 𖢞 Subcollections

-Documents support nested subcollections.
-Documents in subcollections are grouped under the parent document and are uniquely identified by their collection and
+Documents can be nested under subcollections.
+Documents in subcollections are uniquely identified by their collection and
 document ID.

 ```dart